josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `findTable tid/12`  searches and displays the table with the id 12.

-## Assigning People to Tables
+## Assigning a Person to a Table

 --------------------------------------------------------------------------------------------------------------------
 ### Adding a Person to a Table: addPersonToTable
-Assigns a person to a specific table within a currently active wedding
+Assigns a Person to a specified Table within the currently active wedding.

 **Format:**
 ```